 A genius and disorganised scientist is not far away from a "crazy" one: a "crazy" scientist is a scientist whose thirst for knowledge goes beyond the borders of reason.
-Not only does this make him a disorganised or absent-minded individual, but it also drives him completely outside the "normal" humankind; very frequently, a crazy scientist is also a dangerous person, as he puts his scientific interest before his own safety and the one of other people or the entire humankind.
+Not only does this make him a disorganised or absentminded individual, but it also drives him completely outside the "normal" humankind; very frequently, a crazy scientist is also a dangerous person, as he puts his scientific interest before his own safety and the one of other people or the entire humankind.
+In some drawings, the term appears in the title (27), whereas in other cases it is the graphic representation that reminds of this icon.
+Considering also the drawings somehow expressing the idea of the danger of science (as there are weapons or toxic and hazardous materials involved), it can be seen that a relevant part of the sample expresses a sort of mistrust towards scientific research and its consequences (64 drawings with "crazy" scientists and 121 including the ones that express "danger", cf. table 5).

 Total number of drawings by country "Crazy" scientists % of "crazy" scientists out of the total amount % of drawings containing "crazy" scientists and danger signs

 CZ 149 12 8 6 18 12

 FR 255 13 5 19 32 13

 IT 152 23 15 9 32 21

-PO 218 10 5 13 23 11
+РО 218 10 5 13 23 11

-PT 158 6 4 3 9 6
+РТ 158 6 4 3 9 6

 RO 170 0 0 7 7 4

 TOTAL 1102 64 6 57 121 11